Grodno: Baroque

 The Cathedral of St. Francis Xavier stands on Batory Square (now: Soviet Square).
 The cathedral was a Jesuit church until 1773.
 This specimen of high Baroque architecture, exceeding 50 metres in height, was started in 1678.
-Due to wars that rocked Poland-Lithuania at that time, the cathedral was consecrated only 27 years later, in the presence of Peter the Great and Augustus the Strong.
+Due to wars that rocked Poland-Lithuania at that time, the cathedral was consecrated only 27 years later, in the presence of Augustus II the Strong and Peter the Great.
 Its late Baroque frescoes were executed in 1752.

 The extensive grounds of the Bernardine monastery (1602–18), renovated in 1680 and 1738, display all the styles flourishing in the 17th century, from Gothic to Baroque.
-The interior is considered a masterpiece of so-called Vilnius Baroque.
+The interior is considered a masterpiece of Vilnian Baroque.
 Other monastic establishments include the old Franciscan cloister (1635), Basilian convent (1720–51, by Giuseppe Fontana III), the church of the Bridgettine cloister (1642, one of the earliest Baroque buildings in the region) with the wooden two-storey dormitory (1630s) still standing on the grounds, and the 18th-century buildings of the Dominican monastery (its cathedral was demolished in 1874).

 Other sights in Grodno include the Orthodox cathedral, a polychrome Russian Revival extravaganza from 1904; the botanical garden, the first in the Polish–Lithuanian Commonwealth, founded in 1774; a curiously curved building on the central square (1780s); a 254-metre-high TV tower (1984); and Stanisławów, a summer residence of the last Polish king.